michaeljclark/michaeljclark.github.io/index.md

-The rv8 translator implements an optimisation known as macro-op fusion whereby specific patterns of adjacent instructions are translated into a smaller sequence of host instruction.
+The rv8 translator implements an optimisation known as macro-op fusion whereby specific patterns of adjacent instructions are translated into a smaller sequence of host instructions.
 The macro-op fusion pattern matcher has potential to increase performance further with the addition of common patterns.
 The following is a list of macro-op fusion patterns that are